Join the New Internet

 Sir Tim Berners-Lee, who in the nineties created the World Wide Web, has recently launched what he hopes will be the beginnings of a new kind of Internet.
 Based upon the open source software called Solid, which has been around for a number of years, Berners-Lee has established a new company called Inrupt, which intends to use Solid to create a decentralized Internet.

-Inrupt plans to use Solid to create software applications that will allow the user to store his identity and all his information in what is called a “Solid Pod,” which allows the user to release his identity and data as needed, and only in a very limited fashion.
+Inrupt plans to use Solid to create software applications that will allow users to store their identity and information in what is called a “Solid Pod,” which will allow users to release their identity and data as needed, and only in a very limited fashion.

 Photos you take, comments you write, contacts in your address book, calendar events, how many miles you run each day from your fitness tracker… they’re all stored in your Solid POD.
 This Solid POD can be in your house or workplace, or with an online Solid POD provider of your choice.
 Since you own your data, you’re free to move it at any time, without interruption of service.